Orson Bean: Death

-On February 7, 2020, while crossing Venice Boulevard in the Venice section of Los Angeles, Bean was struck by two vehicles, with the second vehicle striking him fatally.
-The driver of the first vehicle did not see Bean and "clipped him and he went down", said Los Angeles Police Department Captain Brian Wendling.
-"A second vehicle's driver was distracted by people trying to slow him down; when the driver looked ahead, a second traffic collision occurred and it caused the death of Bean".
+On February 7, 2020, while crossing Venice Boulevard in the Venice section of Los Angeles, Bean died from complications of a traffic accident.
+He was struck by two vehicles, with the second striking him fatally.
+The driver of the first vehicle "did not see him and clipped him and he went down", said Los Angeles Police Department Captain Brian Wendling.
+"A second vehicle's driver was distracted by people trying to slow him down; when the driver looked ahead, a second traffic collision occurred and it caused the death of Bean."